aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 # Automatically discover SQL Server BYOL with AWS License Manager and AWS Systems Manager

-Most enterprises find it hard to maintain control over commercial licensing of products from software vendors such as Microsoft, SAP, Oracle, and IBM due to limited visibility.
-Akin to challenges with provisioning their own infrastructure most customers either end up over-provisioning licenses to avoid any hassle or under-provisioning only to be faced with steep penalties.
-Enterprises using AWS can address this challenge in two ways:
+Most enterprises find it hard to maintain control of the commercial licensing of Microsoft, SAP, Oracle, and IBM products due to limited visibility.
+They wind up over-provisioning licenses to avoid any hassle or under-provisioning licenses, only to be faced with steep penalties.

+If your enterprise uses AWS, you can address this challenge in two ways:

-1. Using license included instances allowing them access to fully compliant licenses, where tracking and management is being taken care of by AWS.
-With this option you only pay for it as you go with no upfront costs or long-term investments
+•	Using license-included instances allows you access to fully compliant licenses, where AWS handles the tracking and management for you.
+With this option, you pay as you go, with no upfront costs or long-term investment.
-2. [AWS License Manager](https://aws.amazon.com/systems-manager/features/) makes it easy for you to set rules to manage, discover and report software license usage.
-Using AWS License Manager to associate an Amazon Machine Image (AMI) with a licensing configuration, you can track use of licenses that you own and use in AWS or on-premises.
-Additionally you can set rules within License Manager to prevent licensing violations to help you stay compliant
+•	[AWS License Manager](https://aws.amazon.com/systems-manager/features/) makes it easy for you to set rules to manage, discover, and report software license usage.
+When you use AWS License Manager to associate an Amazon Machine Image (AMI) with a licensing configuration, you can track the use of licenses in AWS or your on-premises environment.
+You can also set rules in AWS License Manager to prevent licensing violations to help you stay compliant.

-However, it’s still possible that teams could end up provisioning software products which might not be governed by the two options described above.
-This could result in unwanted surprises in the next audit.
-In this blog post, we show you how you can build a solution that automatically discovers and tracks your software assets.
-We have focused on Microsoft SQL Server in this blog, however, you can employ the same approach to target other commercial software such as Oracle, SAP, or IBM.
+It’s still possible that your teams might provision software products not governed by these two options, which means you could receive an unwanted surprise in the next audit.

+In this blog post, we show you how to build a solution that discovers and tracks your SQL Server instances.
+You can use the approach in this solution to target other commercial software such as Oracle, SAP, or IBM.

-# Overview of the solution
+# Solution overview

+AWS License Manager allows you to track your commercial license usage to stay compliant across your enterprise teams.
+It associates license definitions with AMIs from which instances are launched.
+AWS License Manager can also auto-discover licensed software (in this solution, Microsoft SQL Server) that’s installed on instances after initial instance deployment.
+The solution described in this blog post enhances the auto-discovery capability and provides license edition details.

-The following diagram illustrates the solution architecture built in this blog post.
-Along with AWS License Manger the solution leverages the following [features](https://aws.amazon.com/systems-manager/features/) of [AWS Systems Manager](https://aws.amazon.com/systems-manager/) (SSM):
+In addition to AWS License Manager, the solution uses the following [AWS Systems Manager](https://aws.amazon.com/systems-manager/) features:

-* Automation forms the crux of this solution and orchestrates the entire workflow.
+•	[Automation] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) orchestrates the entire workflow.
-* State Manager helps maintain consistent configuration of your fleet and is used to invoke the Automation Document on a user-defined frequency.
+•	[State Manager] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state.html) invokes the Automation document on a user-defined frequency.
-* Inventory maintains all the information collected about the instances and the Microsoft SQL Server editions running on them.
+•	[Inventory] (https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory.html) maintains all the information collected about the instances and the Microsoft SQL Server editions running on them.

 ![](images/architecture.png)
+Figure 1 shows the solution architecture.

 # Walkthrough

 To implement this solution, we need to complete the following steps:

-1. Create the required IAM service role and policy to allow SSM to call other AWS services on your behalf
+1. Create the IAM service role and policy required to allow AWS Systems Manager to call other AWS services on your behalf.
-2. Create the SSM Automation Document
+2. Create the Automation documents.
-3. Create a SSM State Manger association which invokes the Automation Document
+3. Create a State Manager association, which invokes the Automation document.
-4. Test the solution
+4. Test the solution.

-If you prefer to use a pre-configured CloudFormation template, launch the following stack.
+If you prefer to use a [CloudFormation template] (https://d1h72l1210l8yk.cloudfront.net/sqlserverlicensetracker/SQLServerLicenseTracker-template.yaml) to create these resources, launch the following stack.

 [![cfn-stack](images/cfn-stack.png)]((https://d1h72l1210l8yk.cloudfront.net/sqlserverlicensetracker/SQLServerLicenseTracker-CFnTemplate.yaml))

-## Create IAM service role and policy
+## Create an IAM service role and policy

-You need to create an IAM Policy that allows SSM to call other AWS services, such as EC2 and License Manager, to perform the required steps in the Automation Document.
+Create an IAM policy that allows Systems Manager to call other AWS services, such as Amazon Elastic Compute Cloud (Amazon EC2) and AWS License Manager, to perform the steps in the Automation document.

-1. On the IAM console, choose **Policies**
+1. In the AWS Identity and Access Management console, choose Policies, and then choose Create policy.
-2. Choose **Create policy**
-3. On the **JSON** tab, enter the following code (update the REGION, AWS-ACCOUNT-ID, and the ARN OF YOUR LICENSE CONFIGURATION accordingly, and the Document name/definition if you choose to change it):
+2. On the JSON tab, enter the following code.
+Supply values for **REGION**, **AWS-ACCOUNT-ID**, and **ARN OF YOUR LICENSE CONFIGURATION**.
+You can change the definition name if you like.

 ```